-- .01 If the actuary is providing advice with respect to the funding and/or funded status of a post-employment benefit plan that is pre-funded in some manner, the actuary should select either best estimate assumptions or best estimate assumptions modified to incorporate margins for adverse deviations to the extent, if any, required by the terms of an appropriate engagement.
-[Effective February 1, 2018] - .02 Advice on funding or funded status may include: - Advice regarding the amount of assets to be earmarked, whether or not segregated, to cover post-employment benefit commitments; - Advice regarding a systematic method of accumulating funds to provide the post-employment benefit commitments; or - Advice on the funding implications of a plan amendment. - .03 The terms of an appropriate engagement may specify applicable objectives of funding, which may include a formal or informal funding policy. - .04 Objectives of funding specified by the terms of an appropriate engagement may include considerations such as the security of benefits and related provisions for adverse deviations, the allocation of contributions among time periods, and/or inter-generational equity. - .05 Depending on the circumstances affecting the work, the actuary's advice on funding may describe a range of contributions.
+.01 If the actuary is providing advice with respect to the funding and/or funded status of a postemployment benefit plan that is pre-funded in some manner, the actuary should, notwithstanding subsection 1740, select either best estimate assumptions or best estimate assumptions modified to incorporate margins for adverse deviations, as described in paragraph 1740.40, to the extent, if any, required by the terms of an appropriate engagement.
+[Effective June 30, 2013]

+- .02 Advice on funding or funded status may include: - Advice regarding the amount of assets to be earmarked, whether or not segregated, to cover post-employment benefit commitments; - Advice regarding a systematic method of accumulating funds to provide the post-employment benefit commitments; or - Advice on the funding implications of a plan amendment. - .03 The terms of an appropriate engagement may specify applicable objectives of funding, which may include a formal or informal funding policy. - .04 Objectives of funding specified by the terms of an appropriate engagement may include considerations such as the security of benefits and related provisions for adverse deviations, the allocation of contributions among time periods, and/or inter-generational equity. - .05 Depending on the circumstances of the work, the actuary's advice on funding may describe a range of contributions.